 Advice and support for victims, their friends and families

 The Grenfell Fire Response team are currently responding to what the community are telling them they need.
-If you come to the Assistance Centre at Westway Sports Centre, Crowthorne Road, W10 6RP you will be able to access services and support provided by the team from 10am to 8pm and Saturday to Sunday, 11am to 6pm.
+If you come to the Assistance Centre at The Curve, No 10 Bard Road, Nottingdale, West London, W10 6TP you will be able to access services and support provided by the team from 10am to 8pm and Saturday to Sunday, 11am to 6pm.

 There are a range of support services available in the Assistance Centre.
 This includes housing needs, emergency funds, health, social care services, experienced volunteers from the Red Cross and other organisations, food and above all, a kind and sympathetic team of people ready to provide advice on anything.

 Residents who are displaced due to the fire please call the Kensington and Chelsea Council housing line on 020 7361 3008.

 Any family and friends concerned about their loved ones please contact the police investigation team on 0800 032 4539.
 If someone was reported as missing and has been found safe, please call the police investigation team with an update.